Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Theory

 For a more subtle example, let us consider the CRN $\{A\to i+B,\ i+B\to B\}$, which is weakly tidy according to the definition as stated above.
 In fact, it is easy to see that this implementation CRN will never get stuck when it is operating by itself, starting with any formal initial state.
 However, this becomes problematic when we begin to think about composing different CRNs.
 Namely, when intermediate species require other formal species in order to get removed, the implementation CRN may not work correctly if some other formal reactions are also operating in the system.
 For instance, if the above implementation runs in an environment that also contains the reaction $B\to C$, then it is no longer true that the system is always able to get back to a formal state.

 This is not ideal because the ability to compose different CRNs, at least in the case where they do not share any intermediate species, is essential for CRN implementations to be useful.
-To allow for this type of composition, we define a stronger notion of tidiness which is preserved under such composition.
+To allow for this type of composition, and more importantly to allow for the proofs of Theorems in Section \ref{sec:modular} and to make the algorithm defined in Section \ref{sec:algorithm} tractable, we define a stronger notion of tidiness which is preserved under such composition.

 \begin{definition} A closing pathway is \textbf{strong} if its reactions do not consume any formal species.
 A CRN is \textbf{strongly tidy} if every pathway with a formal initial state has a strong closing pathway. \end{definition}